4 Empowering Steps to Resolve Conflict in Your Life

 2. Take your offense directly to the person.

 (See Matthew 18:15.)
 Girls, it is unfair to assume others in our lives know what we are hurt about when we don’t talk to them about it.
 And it is even more unfair to discuss it with others when you haven’t discussed it with them.
 And we do both.
 Don’t gossip about it.
 Don’t fester about it.
 Take it to them in love.
 And when you take it to them, take it to them in hopes of resolution with a pure heart - not in hopes that you can convince them how right you are.

 The power of life and death are in the tongue.
 (Prov.
 18:21) Most of us are church girls.
 We get it.
 We understand about keeping our tongue in line with God’s word.
 Yet, we struggle to do so.
 When we want to resolve conflict, we must speak honor over those we are in a relationship with.
 If you think you can speak negatively about your girlfriend, your sister, your pastor, your boss, your Bible study leader, and NOT grow division in your heart, you are wrong.
 Wouldn’t our lives be so much better if we could just watch our mouths?
 Never make light of the king, even in your thoughts.
 And don’t make fun of the powerful, even in your own bedroom.
 For a little bird might deliver your message and tell them what you said.
 Ecc.
 10:20

 4. Battle your thoughts.

 Phil 4:8 says to fix our thoughts on whatever is true, honorable, right, pure, lovely, and admirable.
-You cannot keep playing in your mind over and over and over what they said, what they did, an expect resolution.
+You cannot keep playing in your mind over and over and over what they said, what they did, and expect a resolution.
 You cannot keep negative thoughts from coming into your mind.
-But it is your choice what you do with them, when they get there.
+But it is your choice what you do with them when they get there.